QuantumZizo/AbsoluteInsanity/README.md

 Aside from just mental tricks played on the mind when the body is in a low condition, sanity is also affected by encounters with horrifying beasts, such as the cave dweller (Not added yet), or even encounters with Herobrine himself (Not added yet).
-A whole list of these features can be found on this mod's [wiki](https://github.com/QuantumZizo/AbsoluteInsanity/wiki).
+A whole list of these features can be found on this mod's [wiki](https://github.com/QuantumZizo/AbsoluteInsanity/wiki) (Not added yet).

 ## Details
 This mod is very configurable, see it's config file.